Bridge Loans in Ohio: Smart Equity Use to Buy Before You Sell

 In Ohio, a common scenario where you might find a bridge loan remarkably useful is when you’re eager to secure your new home before your current property has sold.

 How a bridge loan unfolds: You can use the equity from your existing house to cover the down payment and closing costs of your new home.
-This strategy is particularly advantageous in Ohio’s low-inventory housing market, where waiting to sell before buying could mean missing out on your dream home.
+This strategy is particularly advantageous in Ohio’s housing market, where increasing activity means waiting to sell before buying could result in missing out on your dream home.

 The bridge loan provider: Often, the same lender who is handling the mortgage for your new home will also provide your bridge loan.
 Most lenders will require that your current property is listed for sale.
 A bridge loan is typically offered for a period of 6–12 months.